 Next up is the Model Railroad Museum, which houses a train set everyone wishes they could own.
-It’s actually a series of trains and tracks that show highly detailed dioramas of the local terrain as well as that of Southwestern U.S.
+It’s actually a series of trains and tracks that show highly detailed dioramas of the local terrain and the Southwestern U.S.

 Balboa Park Miniature Railroad

-After your done looking at all the train sets you will want to take a ride on the Parks Miniature Railroad.
-Operating in the park since 1948 the miniature train is operated by the San Diego Zoo.
-The train takes visitors on a half mile trip near the entrance, but not inside the Zoo.
-Rides are only $3 and its worth every penny.
+After your done looking at all the train sets, you will want to ride on the Parks Miniature Railroad.
+Operating in the park since 1948, the miniature train is operated by the San Diego Zoo.
+The train takes visitors on a half-mile trip near the entrance but not inside the Zoo.
+Rides are only $3, and it’s worth every penny.
 Kids of all ages are welcome to ride this fun little train.

 Balboa Park Air and Space Museum

-The museum offers a replica of the Wright Brothers’ airplane that gives visitors a chance to lay in a flight simulator as well as World War I exhibits, including aircraft, uniforms, maps, goggles, and other equipment of a real World War I ace.
+The museum offers a replica of the Wright Brothers’ airplane that gives visitors a chance to lay in a flight simulator and World War I exhibits, including aircraft, uniforms, caps, goggles, and other equipment of a real World War I ace.

 Balboa Park Automotive Museum